status-im/status-web/apps/website/docs/messaging-and-web3-browser/share-images-in-status.md

 ---
 id: 231
-revision: 0
+revision: '0'
 language: en
+title: Share images in Status
 ---

-# Share images in Status

 !!! note ""
 Sharing images is not available on Status Web.